HritikShukla02/booking-scraper/README.md

 - **Output**:
     - This spider genetares a json file as the output that you can find in booking folder after the script is successfully completed.
+    - Sample Output file "Output.json" is also included in the repository.